 Health Education is a NYS mandated course required for high school graduation.
 This one semester course focuses on Wellness, positive life choices and asserts that health is a matter of individual responsibility.
-Health Education provided a variety of decision-making tools and skills that use and demonstrate knowledge, understanding, and a sense of personal values.
+Health Education provides a variety of decision-making tools and skills that use and demonstrates knowledge, understanding, and a sense of personal values.
 The goal is to empower students to choose a life-long healthy lifestyle.
-The course content consists of units on:
+The course content consists of units on Choice Theory, wellness, mental health, nutrition, substance use/abuse (alcohol, nicotine, and other drugs), healthy relationships, physiology and anatomy of our sexuality, chronic and communicable diseases.